buildpacks/rfcs/text/0000-project-descriptor.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Is `path` overriding `uri` and other elements confusing?
-Should these be the same key, and the execution environment figures out how to handle (i.e. `/user/local` versus `https://example.com`).
 - Do multiple `[[images]]`  result in multiple builds, or are the images derived from a single build?
 - Is only one of `[project]`, `[[images]]`, or `[buildpack]` required?
 - Should `[[project.buildpacks]]` support a key that allows it to point to the `[buildpack]` table?